rerupp/weather/README.md

 * `weather.configuration` contains settings and configuration data.
 * `weather.domain` contains the weather data domain model and objects.
 * `weather.gui` contains the GUI client.
+* `weather.server` contains the REST api and server.

 ### The `cli` Package
 The CLI client is built on top of Python `argparse`.
 Similar to tools like